felixge/felixge.de/_drafts/implementing-state-machines-in-postgresql.md

 Besides guiding our implementation, these graphs can be very useful for discussions and analysis.
-For example you can immediately see how there is no way for a customer to return an order after it has shipped yet.
+For example you can immediately see how there is no way for a customer to return an order after it has shipped.
 Additionally the process of naming the involved states and events automatically creates a precise language that can be adopted by all stakeholders.

 If you paid close attention so far, you might have noticed that the graph above